 GOVERNING LAW:

-This Agreement shall be governed by the laws of the State of Colorado.
+This Agreement shall be governed by the laws of the State of Utah.

 BINDING EFFECT:

 This Agreement shall inure to the benefit of, and be binding upon, the Parties, their respective legal representatives, and assigns; provided, however, that nothing in this paragraph shall be construed to permit the assignment of this Agreement except as otherwise expressly authorized herein.